It is the most common of the bleeding disorders.

 Patients with severe forms of von Willebrand disease should avoid activities that increase the risk of injury.

-The prognosis for von Willebrand disease is generally good, and most individuals have a normal lifespan and will depend on an accurate diagnosis and appropriate treatment.
+The prognosis for von Willebrand disease is generally good, and most individuals have an average lifespan and will depend on an accurate diagnosis and appropriate treatment.